jacobwarren/social-media-ai-engineering-etl/README.md

-# LinkedIn Post ETL: Reproducible, Manifest‑Driven Pipeline (01 → 23)
+# Social Media AI Engineering ETL

-A modern, manifest‑driven ETL that turns social posts into training‑ready datasets for LLM fine‑tuning.
-Heavy NLP (spaCy, NLTK) and vLLM are preserved; the system is optimized for performance, reproducibility, and multiple runs.
+A manifest‑driven pipeline that turns social posts into training‑ready datasets for LLM fine‑tuning.
+Designed for fast setup, clear outputs, and repeatable runs.

-## Key capabilities

-- Reproducible run‑id mode with manifest.json lineage and signature‑based skipping
-- Standardized artifacts in data/processed/{RUN_ID}/ with stage‑numbered filenames
-- vLLM guided decoding for structure (Stage 03); spaCy/NLTK writing‑style extraction (Stage 17)
+This is the exact pipeline I used to build the LinkedIn model for the SaaS I shutdown, GrowGlad, and the smaller demo model I released, [LinkedQwen](https://huggingface.co/jacobpwarren/LinkedQwen2.5-14B-Instruct).

+## What you get

+- One command from raw JSONL to training splits (SFT and DPO)
+- Clear outputs under data/processed/{RUN_ID}/ plus a manifest.json for easy re‑runs
-- Prompt generation (Stage 18), dataset assembly (Stage 22), and balanced SFT/DPO splits (Stage 23)
+- Prompt generation (18), dataset assembly (22), and final splits (23)
-- Deterministic seeding, logfmt logging, and validation gates before manifest updates
+- Works on A100/H100; tested with Qwen2.5‑7B, Mistral-Nemo-2407, Qwen3-32B, and Llama‑3.1‑8B
+- Simple follow‑on training scripts for SFT (25) and GRPO (26)
+- Reward functions for tone, hashtags, emoji, length, structure, and more

 ## Quickstart